Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: Isometry classification of periodic point sets by complete invariants

 Condition (\ref{dfn:stable_radius}b) doesn't follow from condition (\ref{dfn:stable_radius}a) due to the following example.
 Let $\La$ be the 2D lattice with the basis $(1,0)$ and $(0,\be)$ for $\be>1$.
 Then $\be$ is the bridge length of $\La$.
-Condition (\ref{dfn:stable_radius}a) is satisfied for any $\al\geq 0$, because all points of any lattice are equivalent up to translations.
+Condition (\ref{dfn:stable_radius}a) is satisfied for any $\al\geq 0$, because all points of any lattice are equivalent under translations.
 However, condition (\ref{dfn:stable_radius}b) fails for any $\al<\be+1$.
-Indeed, the $\al$-cluster of the origin $(0,0)$ contains five points $(0,0),(\pm 1,0),(0,\pm\be)$, whose symmetries are generated by the two reflections in the axes $x,y$, but the $(\al-\be)$-cluster of the origin consists of only $(0,0)$ and has the symmetry group $\Or(\R^2)$.
-Condition (\ref{dfn:stable_radius}b) might imply condition (\ref{dfn:stable_radius}a), but in practice it makes sense to verify (\ref{dfn:stable_radius}b) only after checking much simpler condition (\ref{dfn:stable_radius}a).
+Indeed, the $\al$-cluster of the origin $(0,0)$ contains five points $(0,0),(\pm 1,0),(0,\pm\be)$, whose symmetries are generated by the two reflections in the axes $x,y$, but the $(\al-\be)$-cluster of the origin $(0,0)$ consists of its center and has the symmetry group $\Or(\R^2)$.
+It is possible that condition (\ref{dfn:stable_radius}b) might imply condition (\ref{dfn:stable_radius}a), but in practice it makes sense to verify (\ref{dfn:stable_radius}b) only after checking much simpler condition (\ref{dfn:stable_radius}a).
 Both conditions are essentially used in the proof of Isometry Classification Theorem~\ref{thm:isoset_complete}.